LacunaSpace/orbit-tools/README.md

 `sattrack`
 ----------
-`sattrack` show the location of a satellite at a specified date and time.
+`sattrack` shows the location of a satellite at a specified date and time.
 The simplest invocation of `sattrack` would be:
 ```
 sattrack --name=ls2b /path/to/TLE.txt